-The Registry Editor is one of the best tweaking utility available inside Windows.
-Using registry manipulations, you’re able to set a setting according to what suits best from it for you.
+The Registry Editor is one of the best tweaking utilities available inside Windows.
+Using registry manipulations, you’re able to set a setting according to what suits you best.
 We’ve covered a series of registry articles on The Windows Club.
-Today I’m going to share you yet another registry trick which will help you to assign different behavior to taskbar context menu.
-You can disable context menu for the Taskbar.
+Today I’m going to share you yet another registry trick which will help you to assign different behavior to the taskbar context menu.
+You can disable the context menu for the Taskbar.

 Disable context menu for Taskbar

 We all know that whenever right-click on the taskbar, a context menu appears, which has some default options.
 In case you want to disable right-click context menu, you need to make some modifications in the registry keys.
 Here is the method to do so.

 1. Press Windows Key + R combination, type put Regedt32.exe in the Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

 3. In the left pane of this location, create a subkey of Polices using Right Click -> New -> Key.
 Name it as Explorer.